hieuvh3011/bluebik/README.md

 - Android app: https://i.diawi.com/14nfvm

-## Use-case 2: I don't want to install 2 applications above, it could be viruses
+## Use-case 2: I don't want to install the application above, it could be viruses
 Well, that makes sense.
-In that case, please check 2 videos that I record about the app after installation and use:
+In that case, please check the video that I record about the app after installation and use:
 - Link Google Drive: https://drive.google.com/drive/folders/1TY4ZEc_pSaVy1c0l_MGZAywQeFSnFO-F?usp=sharing

 ## Use-case 3: I want to build the app myself and check the source code